-Remember to keep flea and tick control up to date (ask us for more advice on the best products available) as parasite numbers are building up now, and also be aware that levels of pollens and plants that can cause allergic skin disease and itchiness.
+Keep flea and tick control up to date (ask us for more advice on the best products available) as parasite numbers are building up now, and also be aware that levels of pollens and plants that can cause allergic skin disease are increasing too.
+Out in the garden, be aware that slug pellets, bone meal and weedkillers are common sources of poisoning and try to ensure pets don't dig up spring bulbs and eat them, since many are poisonous.
+Enjoy your Easter chocolate, but don't let your pets share it!
+Chocolate can be very dangerous to pets.

-are increasing too.

-Out in the garden, be aware that slug pellets, bone meal and weedkillers are common sources of poisoning and try to ensure that pets don't dig up spring bulbs and eat them - since many are poisonous.
-Seek immediate veterinary advice if any case of poisoning is suspected.

-Try to avoid growing or displaying lilies if you have cats, as the pollen can be very toxic, and enjoy your Easter chocolate, but don't let your pets share it!
-Chocolate can be very dangerous to pets and might necessitate emergency treatment.
 Finally, we hope you enjoy your spring safely and have fun!